jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-The easiest way to go through an async iterator is with the new `for await` syntax e.g.:
+You can go through the items return by an async iterator with `for await` e.g.:

 ```javascript
 for await(const item of range(1, 10)) {